DMCApps/ViewObjectMapper/README.md

     // Note some of these are without the m prefix
     // The parser will remove the m prefix so that it doesn't
     // Need to be in the android:id xml field.
+    // this maps to text_view
     @ViewMapped
     TextView mTextView;
+    // this maps to edit_text
     @ViewMapped
     EditText EditText;
+    // this maps to radio_group
     @ViewMapped
     RadioGroup mRadioGroup;
+    // this maps to radio_button1
     @ViewMapped
     RadioButton RadioButton1;
+    // this maps to radio_button2
     @ViewMapped
     RadioButton mRadioButton2;